.jpg?language_id=1)

 Enforcing the rules

-- Approving applications related to by-laws (e.g., requests for pet ownership, minor renovations).
+Approving applications related to by-laws (e.g., requests for pet ownership, minor renovations to individual lots)

 Important to remember

-- Bigger decisions, like setting or changing levies or major renovations, typically require approval from all owners at a general meeting.
+Bigger decisions, such as major capital works or expenditure, typically require approval from all owners at a general meeting

-- The strata committee focuses on day-to-day matters and makes recommendations for owner approval on larger issues.
+The strata committee focuses on day-to-day matters but can make recommendations for owner approval on larger issues

 Limitations on strata committees

-Strata committees in Australia have certain limitations to ensure they act in the best interests of all owners and comply with the legal framework.
+Strata committees in Australia have certain limitations to ensure they act in the best interests of all owners and comply with a legal framework.

 Here's a breakdown of some key restrictions:

-- Spending limits: Strata committees can't spend freely.
-They have a set spending limit, which may be determined by the strata scheme's by-laws or default legislation in your state or territory.
+Spending limits: Strata committees can't spend freely.
+They have a set spending limit, which may be determined by the strata scheme's by-laws or default legislation in the relevant state or territory.
 They need owner approval for expenses exceeding this limit.

-- Major decisions: Certain significant choices require a vote by all owners, typically at a general meeting.
-This could include setting or changing levies, amending by-laws, undertaking major renovations, or dissolving the strata scheme altogether.
+Major decisions: Big issues will require a vote by all owners, typically at a general meeting.
+These may include major maintenance or upgrading products, amending by-laws, or dissolving the strata scheme altogether.

-- Compliance with by-laws and legislation: Decisions must comply with the strata scheme's by-laws and relevant state or territory strata laws.
+Compliance with by-laws and legislation: Decisions must comply with the strata scheme's by-laws and relevant state or territory strata legislation.
 The committee can't make unilateral changes that contradict these regulations.

 Who makes up a strata committee?